GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If each part of the task must be separately coordinated with each other part, the effort increases as n(n-1)/2.
-Three workers require three times as much pairwise intercommunication as two; four require six times as much as two.
+> ### Much of the essence of building a program is in fact the debugging of the specification.
 >
 > ~ *Fred Brooks*